 Psychology in Action: Power of the Mind is a wide-ranging programme examining the theories and applications of psychology in the modern world.
 Five incredibly engaging sessions will help students realise their potential and discover the impact they can have on the world.
 Join renowned speakers from academia, medicine, industry and commered for an unmissable day, complemented by a special session on examination success.

 “Thank you for a very enjoyable day.
 I felt it was brilliantly organised and I’ve recommended the day on our Psychology teachers’ Facebook page.
 Can’t wait to see what you have for us next year!”

 “Every speaker was very enthusiastic, highly knowledgeable and really got our students interested!”

 Happiness and the rhythm of life Peter Lovatt, University of Hertfordshire

-Peter introduces recent scientific research which shows that changes in the way we experience positive moods can influence our hormones, the chemicals in our brain and our health and well-being.
-Research shows that whatever makes you happy, whether it’s singing, dancing, making love or playing games, is likely to be doing more than simply putting a smile on your face.
-Remarkably, the experience of positive emotions has even been associated with greater longevity and reduced morbidity.
+Changes in the way we experience moods can influence our hormones, health and well-being.
+Whatever makes you happy, whether it’s singing, dancing or playing games, is likely to be doing more than simply putting a smile on your face.

 About Peter Lovatt